SM2G/de-bruijn-sequencer/README.md

 An **AngularJS** powered app hosted on **Github Pages** to solve De Bruijn sequences right on any web browser.

-This is still a *work in progress* project, but you can still give it [a try](https://sm2g.github.io/de-bruijn-sequencer/)!
+This is a *work in progress* project, but you can still give it [a try](https://sm2g.github.io/de-bruijn-sequencer/)!

 ## Features